dspace-group/dsV2Gshark/README.md

 - Updates of the plugin can be performed directly without uninstalling the old version.
 - Installation size is about 13 MB
 - Supports normal and portable version of Wireshark
-- A Wireshark Profile will be added which handles the filter buttons, color filters and I/O Graph.
+- Optionally, a Wireshark Profile will be added which handles the filter buttons, color filters and I/O Graph.
 This profile is automatically activated after installation.
 You can change the current profile in the bottom right corner (shortcut: Ctrl + Shift + A).

 ## Limitations
 - ISO 15118-20 is not fully supported yet